Research

 Our research projects focus on all aspects of the IPM tool box, including biological, cultural, physical, and chemical controls.
 Our research questions are driven by industry needs and priorities.
-Many of our research projects include outreach materials and presentations, to share our findings.
+Many of our research projects include outreach materials and presentations.

 Research results are often presented at the Lower Mainland Horticulture Growers Short Course at the Abbotsford TRADEX in January.